Nissan Leaf Battery Replacement Cost

 Other Options Except For The Nissan Leaf Battery Replacement?

-If you are on the market for an EV there are also some other options to consider if you don’t want to pay between $5,000 to $12,000 on a new battery pack for a Nissan Leaf.
+If you are in the market for an EV there are also some other options to consider if you don’t want to pay between $5,000 to $12,000 for a new battery pack for a Nissan Leaf.

 There are a lot of models these days that are fully electric and could snatch some of them for a good deal.